What is different about a ‘Relaxed’ Concert?

 How do I find out when they’re happening?
 Do they only take place in Poole?

-Keep an eye on our website for details of upcoming concerts as they take place all across the South West.
-The next two relaxed concerts are on Sunday 22 May in Poole and Sunday 29 May in Yeovil.
-We’re hoping to have more of these concerts as time goes on so keep your eyes peeled for listings throughout our autumn season.
+Keep an eye on our website for details of upcoming concerts as they take place all across the South West, we’re hoping to have more of these concerts as time goes on so keep your eyes peeled for listings!

 And if you’re unsure if they’re for you, please come along!
 These concerts are a great way to experience classical music in a comfortable and flexible environment.